notionalmachines/notionalmachines.github.io/_nms/TypedBoxesMemory.md

   "method": "changes an object"
 ---

-Interview with Jeroen Fokker; based on a textbook by Lindsey & van der Meulen.
+Based on a textbook by Lindsey & van der Meulen.